Research Ramp-Up Frequently Asked Questions – Updated October 21, 2020

 What is the status of the Georgia Tech research ramp-up process?

-According to our research ramp-up plan, we are set to move into phase 2 on Monday, July 13.
+We moved into phase 2 on Monday, July 13.

 This will allow up to 50% of our research personnel to get back to their laboratories, subject to the continued ability to maintain recommended physical distancing.
 Based on our performance in phase 1, and while we are not yet able to conduct testing and contact tracing, I do believe that we can proceed into phase 2, based on the following factors:

 - The research enterprise has done well under our phase 1 guidelines.
 We have had a few incidents to-date, all of which were rapidly remedied.

 - While we still do not have the testing plan and capacity implemented, we have received the CLIA certification and are able to start implementing our testing pilots.
 This will help us learn how to manage and increase our capacity in preparation for the fall semester.

 Please note that phase 2 does not require people to come back into the laboratories but gives them the option to do so, subject to the guidelines that have been tested and monitored during phase 1.
 Be reminded that those who desire to return to their labs must complete the “Returning Safely to Your Lab” video series prior to their first day back on campus.

 The decision to do so remains with the research leaders and is subject to the ability of maintaining safe practices.
 Also note that this stage is always reversible, and we can revert back into phase 1 or earlier, if we run into problems.

 What is the updated policy regarding face coverings on campus?